-This occupation requires medium physical activity and lifting/handling objects, contact with body fluid, and standing for long periods of time.
+This occupation requires medium physical activity and lifting/handling objects, contact with body fluid, exposure to infectious diseases, and standing for long periods of time.

 Upon completion of this course, students will be eligible to take the State Certification Examination - the National Nurse Aide Assessment Program Exam (NNAAP).
 Graduates must pass the NNAAP exam and meet the state eligibility requirements in order to apply for licensure.
 Persons with history of criminal convictions may not be eligible for licensure.